reposense/RepoSense/docs/UserGuide.md

     * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp
     * `Week`: commits within a week are shown as one ramp
 * `Since`, `Until` : the date range for the Ramp Chart (not applied to the Contribution Bars).
-* `Reset date range` : this will reset the date range of the Ramp Chart to the default date range.
+* `Reset date range` : resets the date range of the Ramp Chart to the default date range.
-* `Breakdown by file format` : this will toggle the contribution bar to either display the bar by
+* `Breakdown by file format` : toggles the contribution bar to either display the bar by :
     * the total lines of codes added (if checkbox is left unchecked), or
     * a breakdown of the number of lines of codes added to each file format (if checkbox is checked).